 - Online reporting dashboard

 Qustodio Free does a great job on basic protection, but if you have multiple devices or multiple kids, you'll probably want to invest in one of the Premium packages for full protection and monitoring across all your kids' devices.
-This is what you'll get with a paid plan:
+This is what you'll get with the complete paid plan:

 - Game and app blocking